 "This is done!
 This is done!
 We are never going home!
 Did you see that?
 Amazing!
 I can't believe it!
 This is a dream.
 Never wake me from this amazing dream!
 Live the way you want, England!
 Iceland is going to play France on Sunday.
 France Iceland!
 You can go home.
 You can go out of Europe.
 You can go wherever the hell you want.
 England 1 Iceland 2 is the closing score here in Nice.
 And the fairytale continues!"

-The commentator, Guðmundur Benediktsson, had previously shown his excitement with Iceland's win against Austria, as show in the video below.
+The commentator, Guðmundur Benediktsson, had previously shown his excitement with Iceland's win against Austria, as shown in the video below.

 Ranked 19th in the FIFA world ranking in June 2017, the Icelandic women’s national football team has, once again, shone a light on the passions of Icelanders everywhere; Euro 2017 is upon them, and just as with ‘our boys’, the nation is resolutely behind them.